The Hacker Chick Blog is about pushing the edge on what’s possible in technology.

 Remember the phone phreaks of yesteryear, the ones who could whistle into payphones and make free phone calls.
 Sure, they stole phone service.
 But it wasn’t like they needed to make eight-hour calls to Manila or McMurdo.
 And their real work was secret knowledge: The phone network was a vast maze of information.
 They wanted to know the system better than the designers, and they wanted the ability to modify it to their will.
 Understanding how the phone system worked — that was the true prize.

 I’m not a security hacker.
 That’s not my thing.
 But in listening to Levy and Schneier and like minded folks, I can’t think of a single thing I identify with more strongly then this never ending thirst for knowledge, this continuous desire to always be on the lookout for better ways to do things.
 How can we take a thing and twist it to make it do things no one thought of before, things that merely require asking “why not?”
-And isn’t this how we should be building our software?

 Who is Abby?